UOHHIVE/rpi_wifi_controller/README.md

 ### Update

-Ensure you've already ssh into the robot.
-To update the submodules:
+Ensure you've already pulled the rpi controller repository (The one this README is from).

 1. Ensure you have updated the submodule's repository first
 2. Open cmd in the local rpi_wifi_controller folder